GG Archives Website - Link to Homepage

 Landing Immigrants at Castle Garden.
 Harper's New Monthly Magazine, June 1884.
 GGA Image ID # 14bb9d02ed

 Before it became an immigrant depot in 1855, Castle Garden was the center of its social, cultural, and political activities.
-During its life as an immigrant depot (1855-1890), Castle Garden had welcomed 8,280,917 of the total 10,956,910 aliens to arrive in this country during that period.
+During its life as an immigrant depot (1855-1890), Castle Garden welcomed 8,280,917 of the 10,956,910 aliens who arrived in this country during that period.

 Colorized Postcard? of Castle Garden From the Water ca. 1850.